PlankCipher/tripleS/README.md

 ## Contributions

-Contributions are highly appreciated, specially with sounds.
+Contributions are highly appreciated, specially with sound files.

 ## Credits

-The credit for `Model M` and `Happy Hacking Keyboard Professional 2` sounds goes to @millerjs
+The credit for `Model M` and `Happy Hacking Keyboard Professional 2` sounds goes to [millerjs](https://github.com/millerjs)